3dem/emhub/docs/developer_guide/workers.rst

         del update_args['files']
         self.update_task(update_args)

-In line 6 we get an option parameter *repeat* that in this case means how many times.
-The ``MovieFiles`` class from emtools library is create in line 15 and used in 17 to scan the input folder.
-This class implements a caching mechanism to avoid reading again previously read files.
-In line 20, the function *update_function_extra* is called to update the *extra* property of the session with retrieved information.
-Later in line 28, the task is updated and with *done=1*, so it will mark the task as finished.
+In line 6, there is an optional parameter called *repeat* which indicates the number of times to repeat the "monitor".
+The ``MovieFiles`` class from the *emtools* library is instantiated in line 15 and utilized in line 17 to scan the input folder.
+This class incorporates a caching mechanism to prevent re-reading files that have already been read.
+In line 20, the function *update_function_extra* is invoked to update the *extra* property of the session with the retrieved information.
+Subsequently, in line 28, the task is updated, setting *done=1*, which marks the task as completed.

-The next code snippet shows the *otf* function that have some similarities with the *monitor* one, but perform a different tasks.
-The main differences are in line 13, where a JSON configuration file is created, and in line 20 where the workflow is launched.
+The following code snippet displays the *otf* function, which shares some similarities with the *monitor* function but performs different tasks.
+The main distinctions are in line 13, where a JSON configuration file is created, and in line 20, where the workflow is initiated.

 .. code-block:: python
     :linenos: